 -using more pillows or sleeping in a chair instead of a bed to avoid shortness of breath

--an unexplained increase or decrease in weight
+-an unexplained increase or decrease in

 -increased feeling of fatigue and lack of energy that continues